 In this article we’ll present basic testing concepts, using BP-Source module.
 We’ll also do a brief excursion into BP-Sim configuration options.

-BP-Source is the first of three BP-Sim‘s modules.
+BP-Source is the first of many BP-Sim‘s modules.
 This module was developed to simulate sources of payment transactions in many ways and also to provide analytic information about transactions carried.
 Let’s have a look how to setup basic BP-Source configuration and how to run a basic test.

 As the first we need to have BP-Sim running.
 BP-Sim is front-end framework, which allows easy setup, configuration overview, test management and access to testing output.
 Majority of tests are run through this console, while in some special cases other methods can be used.
 These cases will be explained in a different article.